mnit-rtmc/iris/docs/natch.md

 The controller listens and accepts a single TCP connection on port 8001.
 The IRIS server connects and keeps the same connection open continuously.

-Immediately after connecting, IRIS will send configuration messages to the controller.
-These include ramp meter and detector configuration.
+After connecting, IRIS will send configuration messages for enabled detectors and ramp meters.

 ## Messages